dessalines/beyond_capital/CONTRIBUTING.md

 Replace the example name and email address in the following steps with the ones you used for your Github account.

+*If you are on Windows, many of the commands in this section likely must be executed through the "Git Bash" interface.*

 ```sh
 git config --global color.ui true
 git config --global user.name "YOUR NAME"